Personal Injury Case Management Software—

 Personal Injury attorneys not only don’t charge their clients any fees upfront but also incur expenses throughout the lifecycle of a case.

-There are several different features that an attorney should look at when deciding on legal software solutions.
+There are several different features that a personal injury attorney should look at when deciding on legal software solutions.

-Currently, there are many generic case management solutions available and most of their features are not relevant to personal injury.
+Currently, there are many generic case management solutions available and most of their features might not be relevant to personal injury.

 When working with those solutions, you end up paying for applications and functionalities you’ll never use, for example, features like time tracking.